 The onset of symptoms also vary.
 Some tumors may have no symptoms until they are large which then led to a serious and rapid decline in health.
 Others may have a slow, gradual onset of symptoms over time.

 What makes tumors challenging to separate from other headache disorders such as migraine is the similarity of symptoms.
 Most headaches are not associated with brain tumors.
 But, headaches are one of the most common symptoms experienced by those with brain tumors.
-See left chart (5) for how common certain symptoms are in those with brain tumors.
+See below chart (5) for how common certain symptoms are in those with brain tumors.